eduardooliveiraps/MARL-MPE/README.md

-# Multi-Agent Particle Environments with Custom Implementation
+# Multi-Agent Particle Environments - Mixed Cooperative-Competitive Environments

 ## Overview
 Reinforcement learning (RL) has demonstrated remarkable success in solving challenging problems, from game playing to robotics, and is emerging as a key component in large-scale industrial systems.
 However, most successes have focused on single-agent domains, where modeling the behavior of other actors is unnecessary.